Sovereign Gold Bonds: Taxation, How to Apply, SGB Vs Digital Gold, & More

 Where and How to Buy Sovereign Gold Bonds?

-Investors can purchase SGB gold bonds through the following channels during issuance periods, though upcoming tranches may not be confirmed:
+Investors can purchase SGB gold bonds in india through the following channels during issuance periods, though upcoming tranches may not be confirmed:

 - Scheduled Commercial Banks: Available through branches and online platforms (excluding small finance and payment banks).